Bloomingdale's Lays Out Welcome Mat To Chinese Shoppers

-MARTIN TRAUB: Bloomingdale's was the first store in the United States that had an event that was totally devoted to Chinese products, and Chinese customs and Chinese traditions and Chinese craftsmanship.

-BATES: Michael Gould is Bloomingdale's current president and CEO.
+"Bloomingdale's was the first store in the United States that had an event that was totally devoted to Chinese products and Chinese traditions and Chinese craftsmanship," says Michael Gould, Bloomingdale's current president and CEO.

-The "China Passage" boutique Traub envisioned opened in the fall of 1971 and caused a sensation in New York.
+The "China Passage" boutique Traub envisioned opened in the fall of 1971, and caused a sensation in New York.
 Customers poured in to buy housewares, crafts and even Mao suits and caps made on the mainland.

-MICHAEL GOULD: All one has to do is walk the streets of Paris, or walk into Galleries Lafayette or Printemps, or even Harrods or Selfridges in London and see how the Chinese have really gone there.
-You can see they've gone to where it's easy.
+"All one has to do is walk the streets of Paris, or walk into Galeries Lafayette or Printemps, or even Harrods or Selfridges in London, and see how the Chinese have really gone there," Gould says.
+"You can see they've gone to where it's easy."

-BATES: The camera pans to welcome banners with Chinese calligraphy, scarlet floral arrangements and pop-up shops featuring everything from luxury leather goods — in red for luck — to serving pieces in silver and gold.
+A reporter panned the camera to show off the store's welcome banners with Chinese calligraphy, scarlet floral arrangements and pop-up shops featuring everything from luxury leather goods — in red, for luck — to serving pieces in silver and gold.